 This form of treatment is not suitable for all patients; it will be recommended by your Physiotherapist if appropriate.

-To arrange a shockwave treatment, or to discuss your suitability, you can call us on (02) 4929 3898 or book online.
+To arrange a shockwave treatment, or to discuss your suitability, give us a call or book online.

 References: